 “Well, yes, but also because they are poisonous.”

 “I'm sorry, let me introduce myself.
 I am Samuel, the Trumpeter Swan.”

 “I have?
 Oh dear, I have.
 I must stop repeating myself.
 I must stop repeating myself.”

 Then the swan said nothing.
 Speaking was difficult whenever he first met someone.
 He stumbled over his words and turned forgetful.
 As he gradually grew to know with whom he spoke, it became easier.

 “Poisonous leaves!
 Why would I eat poisonous leaves?”

 “Oh, yes, poisonous leaves.”
 Samuel straightened up as if to confidently give a speech.
 He wanted to state it right.
 “When you are reborn as the orange and black creature you will be very fragile, unable to defend yourself, but predators will not harm you; that is, they will not make you a part of their breakfast, lunch, or dinner because it will make them ill.”
-The caterpillar said nothing and stared at Samuel with confusion on his little face.
+The caterpillar said nothing and stared at Samuel with his small confused face.
 The swan continued, “It will make them ill because milkweed leaves are poisonous and that is all you will eat growing up.
 Get it?”

 “First of all, what do you mean by orange and black creature?
 And I've just been born.
 How could I possibly know to eat poisonous leaves?”

 Samuel, certain of the point, stated firmly, “Because it's the way you are made.”